obi-ontology/obi-ontology.org/docs/data-ice.md

 * A **['settings datum'](http://purl.obolibrary.org/obo/IAO_0000140)** class which enables modeling an apparatus control input.
 * A **['predicted data item'](http://purl.obolibrary.org/obo/OBI_0302867)** class that applies to output of a ['prediction'](http://purl.obolibrary.org/obo/OBI_0302910) process.

-A data item (aka datum) may have an associated ['value specification'](http://purl.obolibrary.org/obo/OBI_0001933) that holds a numeric or categorical value, or may have a textually-encoded, parsable ['has representation'](http://purl.obolibrary.org/obo/OBI_0002815) data property that points to any XSD Literal value such as the string "20g" or "Every thursday".
+A data item (aka datum) may have an associated ['value specification'](http://purl.obolibrary.org/obo/OBI_0001933) that holds an XSD Literal numeric, date, time, string, URI, or categorical value which can be matched or if scalar, compared, using axioms.
+Alternately, an ICE class may have a textually-encoded, parsable ['has representation'](http://purl.obolibrary.org/obo/OBI_0002815) data property that points to any XSD Literal value such as the string "20g" or "Every thursday" that would require further processing to separate into value specification content.
 More on this to come.

 <center><img src="/assets/images/docs/data-ice/data_ice_branch2.png"></center>